AI in Logistics: Real-World Use Cases, Benefits, ROI and Challenges

 Lean Teams That Can Do More

-AI helps handle a lot of routine tasks, like document sorting, basic routing, and internal queries, while employees get to focus on what actually needs their input.
+AI helps handle many routine tasks, such as document sorting, basic routing, and internal queries, so employees can focus on what truly requires their input.

 AI in Logistics: What Layer It Is and Why It’s Effective